Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab07-power-bi.md

     ![A Screenshot with an arrow pointing to the publish button](05/media/2023-11-08_13-43-22.png)

-6.  **Wait** until publishing is complete and open the **Problem management.pbix** file in Power BI.
+6.  **Wait** until publishing is complete and open the **Problem management.pbix** file in Power BI.This will open the published report in the browser.

     ![A Screenshot with an arrow pointing to the button to open your report](05/media/2023-11-08_13-43-46.png)

-    This will open the published report in the browser.

    >**Note**:If you are getting an error on PowerBI Service with message "the data source is missing credentials and cannot be accessed", follow the below steps:
 1. Select **311 Workspace** and select the **Problem Management** dataset.

 ![A Screenshot with an arrow pointing to the button to open your report](05/media/2023-11-08_13-45-18.png)
 2. Expand Refresh dropdown and select **Schedule refresh**.

 ![A Screenshot with an arrow pointing to the button to open your report](05/media/2023-11-08_13-58-19.png)